 To discover the real Cuba, make your way to Vinales.
 Explore the tobacco plantations, smoke fat Cohiba and sip rum all the while sitting on a porch of a Cuban casa.
 Pure bliss.

-Trinidad will be next on your Cuban Itinerary.
+Trinidad, out of all the must see places in Cuba, should be included in your Cuban Itinerary.
 It’s literally an outdoor museum, overflowing with colour, music and sunshine.
 A truly stunning place to visit.
 Imagine beautiful cobbled streets, salsa moves and balmy evenings.
 In our humble opinion, this city is built on romance!

 A little away from the whimsical Trinidad, you will find yourselves in classic Cienfuegos.
 This absolutely stunning French settlement will blow your mind.
 It is anything but typical Cuba and this is exactly why you should include it into your Cuba Itinerary.
 For ultimate experience, stay in Punta Gorda, the upper-class neighbourhood.